Ice Cream (Blackpink and Selena Gomez song): Development and release

 On August 27, 2020, Blackpink released an 18-second long teaser clip of the music video for "Ice Cream"; the music video was released a day later on August 28.
 Both videos were released on the group's official YouTube channel.
 The music video for "Ice Cream" was directed by frequent director and collaborator Seo Hyun-seung.
-It garnered 79.08 million views in its first 24 hours, making it the third biggest 24-hour debut for a music video on the platform at the time, and a second personal best for the group behind their June 2020 single "How You Like That", which received 86.3 million views in its first 24 hours.
-The video debuted at number one on the Global YouTube Music Videos Chart.
 Behind-the-scenes videos of filming were released separately by Blackpink and Gomez on August 29.
 Blackpink's scenes were filmed in South Korea, while the scenes featuring Gomez were filmed separately in the United States due to the COVID-19 pandemic.

+Upon release, the music video debuted at number one on the Global YouTube Music Videos Chart.
+It garnered 79.08 million views in its first 24 hours, making it the third biggest 24-hour debut for a music video on the platform at the time, and a second personal best for the group behind their June 2020 single "How You Like That", which received 86.3 million views in its first 24 hours.
+On April 15, 2026, the music video surpassed one billion views, becoming Blackpink's eighth video and Gomez's fourth video to reach the milestone.